 For those looking to escape the grind of everyday life, you’ll find true sanctuary at the resort-style Comfort Resort Blue Pacific in Mackay’s Northern Beaches.
 Sitting pretty on Blacks Beach and set in three acres of lush tropical gardens, the resort offers a range of self-catering villa-style accommodation options.
 Choose from studio rooms, or one, two and three-bedroom apartments.
 This is a great option for those planning to rise early and head out to Cape Hillsborough to meet the wallabies.
 Snooze off your early start on a sun lounge on the lawned beachfront, as palm fronds sway in the Coral Sea breeze.

-Do you have any tips to add to our Mackay travel guide?
+Do you have any suggestions to add to our list of the best things to do in Mackay?
 We would love to hear from you.
 Please leave a comment below.